 The first thing you’ll want to do is open the SWQL Studio application, which should either been installed with the pre-compiled MSI, or via the downloaded repo from GitHub.
 You should see a window like this:

-Simply enter the hostname of your main Orion poller, and your login credentials.
+Simply enter the hostname of your main Orion poller and your login credentials.
 If you’re using AD/LDAP, enter the domain name first just like you would when logging into the web portion of SolarWinds Orion NPM (e.g. domain\username).

-Once logged in, you’ll be presented with a three areas.
+Once logged in, you’ll be presented with three areas.
 The area on the left side is your SolarWinds Information Service (SWIS) schema.
 The two boxes on the right are your query window (top), and the results window (bottom).
 Take some time to browse through the extensive list on the left, realizing just how much there is to choose from.
 Virtually endless options.

 I’m going to start off with a very basic example.
 Say we simply want to get a list of our monitored nodes.
 You can de-collapse “Orion” and scroll down until you find “Orion.Nodes”.
 Right-click this and choose “Generate Select Statement”

-This will automatically populate the query window based upon our selection, which encompasses everything below that Orion.Nodes parent we selected.
+This will automatically populate the query window based upon our selection, which encompasses everything below that Orion.
+Nodes parent we selected.
 Pay close attention to the SELECT and FROM commands; this is our SWQL lingo.

-To make things a bit easier, I’m going to reduce my query down to just a few items in particular, let’s say: NodeID, ObjectSubType, NodeDescription, Description, Vendor, MachineType.
+To make things a bit easier, I’m going to reduce my query down to just a few items in particular, let’s say: NodeID, ObjectSubType, NodeDescription, Description, Vendor, and MachineType.
 After I’ve got my query narrowed down, I’ll press F5 (or go to Query>Execute) and retrieve the results in the bottom box.

 And we have data!
 Actually, in my case, I have too much data.
 So, possibly I want to narrow this down to just a particular node.
 We can do that.
 If you scroll back up and take a look at the available constructs, you can probably get a hint at which is needed for this task.
 If you guessed WHERE, you’re right.
 Let’s add this to the query, and only find results where my NodeID is 6.
 Press F5 to query and you should see something like this: